-Known as The Regent, Spartan general Pausanias lived a life which encapsulated the harsh realities of the Ancient Greek city state — a nephew of the great Leonidas, he ended up being killed by his own people for allegedly betraying Sparta.
+Known as The Regent, Spartan general Pausanias lived a life that encapsulated the harsh realities of the Ancient Greek city-state.
+A nephew of the great Leonidas, he ended up being killed by his own people for allegedly betraying Sparta.

-He was born to his high-ranking father Cleombrotus and mother Theano and reigned from 479–478 BC; he died in ignominy in 477 BC.
+He was born to his high-ranking father, Cleombrotus, and mother, Theano, and reigned from 479 to 478 BC; he died in ignominy in 477 BC.

 In 479 BC, as a leader of the Hellenic League’s combined land forces, Pausanias won a pivotal victory in the Battle of Plataea, which ended the Second Persian invasion of Greece.

 Almost all of what is known about his life is thanks to the historian Thucydides’ History of the Peloponnesian War, as well as Diodorus’ Bibliotheca historica and a smattering of other classical sources.

 As a son of the regent Cleombrotus and a nephew of the warrior king, Leonidas I, whose epic stand against the invading Persians went down in history at the Battle of Thermopylae, Pausanias was a scion of the Spartan royal house of the Agiads.